19hours/sg-statutes/Acts/Singapore Land Authority Act.md

 ### Proceedings conducted by officers of Authority

-34\.—(1) Proceedings in respect of an offence under this Act or under any written law set out in the Third Schedule may be conducted by an officer of the Authority who is authorised in writing in that behalf by the Chief Executive.
+34\.—(1) Proceedings in respect of an offence under this Act or under any written law set out in the Third Schedule may, with the authorisation of the Public Prosecutor, be conducted by an officer of the Authority who is authorised in writing in that behalf by the Chief Executive.

+[15/2010 wef 02/01/2011]

 (2) Notwithstanding the provisions of any written law, a legal officer of the Authority who has been admitted as an advocate and solicitor under the Legal Profession Act (Cap.
 161) may —